uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Applying what we have just learnt

-- Instead of writing the 1's and 0's into each of the boxes on the grid, have students write out the binary digits that represent their image (in the same way as the 'a' in the lesson starter section) and give this to other students and see if they can re-create the same picture.
+- Instead of writing the 1's and 0's into each of the boxes on the grid, have students write out the binary digits that represent their image (in the same way as the 'a' in the lesson starter section), give this to other students, and see if they can recreate the same picture.

 - Now that students have tried creating the larger images they could take it a step further and make an image as a whole class.
   The Pixel Painter Parrots option is made up of 32 pages, and is a great challenge for a class.

-- Students can also try creating their own pixel art, convert this into a grid of digits, and then have their friends try to re-create their image.
+- Students can also try creating their own pixel art, convert this into a grid of digits, and then have their friends try to recreate their image.

 {panel type="general"}